-So in which race will Tom Pischke land?
+So in which race will Tom Pischke land? *Updated*

 It’s a bumpy ride with more than a month to go…

+Despite reports that Rep. Pischke is carrying petitions for two offices, House & Senate, apparently he’s turned in for the House race today.

+But, at least until 3/29, that still leaves him the option of withdrawing from the House race, and turning in petitions for another office.

-6 thoughts on “So in which race will Tom Pischke land?”
+9 thoughts on “So in which race will Tom Pischke land? *Updated*”

 Didn’t Tom create Marsha two years ago blocking Lisa Rave?